mui/material-ui/TYPESCRIPT_CONVENTION.md

 - prefer `function Component() {}` over `React.FC`
 - naming the render function in `React.forwardRef` (for devtools)
 - `useThemeProps` is needed only for public component
-- pass `styleProps` to StyledComponent if it requires for styling
+- pass `styleProps` to StyledComponent for styling

 <details>
   <summary>public component</summary>